zk-phi/phi-components/src/components/buttons/Button/index.md

 ### `primary` variant

-Suitable for the most significant button in the screen, that usually sends information (i.e. "submit" button).
+Suitable for the most significant button in the screen, that usually sends or saves some information (i.e. "submit" button).

 <figure>
   <phi-button variant="primary">